OHSU MINF 705B / MINF 709A

 Course Logistics

 The course provides a broad overview of the field, highlighting the key issues and challenges for the field.
 The course is taught in a completely asynchronous manner, i.e., there are no "scheduled" classes.
-However, students must keep up with the course materials so they can benefit from the interactive discussion with faculty and other students. .
 The course uses the following teaching modalities:

 Instructor